FERPA|Sherpa For Higher Education Institutions

 Higher Education institutions are like miniature cities, storing not only student transcripts, but health and financial data, employment information, and campus safety and access technologies that can create new types of data.
 This data and new technologies can be used to help more students graduate and succeed than ever before, but it also makes higher education institutions uniquely vulnerable to privacy and security risks.
-Therefore, additional responsibilities fall on institutions and the companies they contract with to ensure that data is collected, used, and stored in a responsible manner.
+Additional responsibilities fall on institutions and the companies they contract with to ensure that data is collected, used, and stored in a responsible manner.

 The Value of Data

-Data play an extremely important role in our higher education system.
+Data plays an extremely important role in our higher education system.
 Students and families, policymakers, and institutions need data on student access, progression, completion, costs, and post-college outcomes to inform a wide variety of decisions.
 Students and families need quality information to help them decide where and what to study in college.
 Policymakers use data to steward public investment in federal student aid and to develop informed federal and state policies that promote equitable student access and success.
 Institutions use data to implement policies and practices on their campuses that improve student outcomes and reduce equity gaps.

 While FERPA is the primary law that applies to higher education privacy, there are many other federal laws that may apply to certain types of data.
 You can read about these laws below.